viktoriiazolotova/cSharpSwapMeet/README.md

 1. DONE: Create Vendor Class
 2. DONE: Create Item Class
 3. DONE: Create Decor Class that would inheritance from Item class (itemID and category)
-4. Create Electronics Class that would inheritance from Item class (itemID and category)
+4. DONE:Create Electronics Class that would inheritance from Item class (itemID and category)
-5. Create Clothing Class that would inheritance from Item class (itemID and category)
+5. DONE:Create Clothing Class that would inheritance from Item class (itemID and category)
-6. Make default category for Decor class - "Decor", for Electronics - "Electronics", for Clothing Class - "Clothing"
+6. DONE:Make default category for Decor class - "Decor", for Electronics - "Electronics", for Clothing Class - "Clothing"
 7. DONE: Set up {Get; set}  for itemID, category for Item and to set up {get, set} for  name for vendor